slsa-framework/slsa/docs/spec/draft/source-requirements.md

 -   Users SHOULD check that the expected `SLSA_SOURCE_LEVEL_` is listed within `verifiedLevels`.
 -   Users MUST ignore any unrecognized values in `verifiedLevels`.

-### Source Level Evidence
+### Detailed attestations

 Source level evidence is the tamper-proof (ideally signed in-toto attestations) that can be used to determine what SLSA Source Level a given revision meets.
-This evidence can be used by an authority as the basis for issuing a [Source Level Assertion](#source-level-assertion).
+This evidence can be used by an authority as the basis for issuing a [Summary Attestation](#summary-attestation).

 SCPs and VCSes may have different methods of operating that necessetate different forms of evidence.
 E.g. GitHub based workflows may need different evidence than Gerrit based workflows, which would both likely be different from workflows that operate over Subversion repositories.

 Examples of evidence: